Yshzi/CSE185-FinalProject/Benchmarking/README.md

 Now that we have the output of `MAAFT` in a `.txt` file we can use `ScoreCalculator.py` on it.
 ### MSA.py
 Now we will benchmark `MSA.py`.
 Using the timing tool for your specific operating system as specified as above we will look at the runtimes for `MSA.py`.
 To reiterate, windows will use `Measure-Command` and mac will use `time`.
 Ensure that you are in the benchmarking directory in this repository.
-Windows users will use
+Windows users will use:

 ```
 Measure-Command {python3 MSA.py benchmark.fasta}
 ```
-and mac users will use
+and mac users will use:

 ```
 time python3 MSA.py benchmark.fasta